icecube/charon/production/README.md

 The first column is energy is GeV.

-Generated tables are in ./data with 10000000 events
+Generated tables are in ../charon/data with 10000000 events without EW correction

 Only fluxes at the production here.
 The flux is dN/dx or dN/dlogx per annihilation/decay depending on the way of binning.

+For secluded DM case, fluxes at production at different locations with different matter densities along the line of sight are supposed to be generated.